sorare/api/README.md

   <img src="logo.png">
 </p>

-> 📣🆕 [https://api.sorare.com/federation/graphql](https://api.sorare.com/federation/graphql) is the new Sorare API endpoint.
-It's a federated superset of existing API endpoints so all existing queries remain valid, just replace the URL in your application.
-Visit the [playground](https://api.sorare.com/federation/graphql/playground).

 # Sorare API

 At Sorare, we are committed to providing an open platform for developers to build upon.